 The votes required for the approval of each proposal are listed below.
-Generally, all matters properly brought before the 2021 annual meeting for a vote of shareholders will be decided by a majority of the votes cast (which means that the number of shares voted "for" the proposal exceeds the number of shares voted "against" the proposal).
+Generally, all matters properly brought before the 2022 annual meeting for a vote of shareholders will be decided by a majority of the votes cast (which means that the number of shares voted "for" the proposal exceeds the number of shares voted "against" the proposal).

-Proposal Voting Options Vote Required to Adopt the Proposal Effect of Abstentions Election of each of the four director nominees For, against or abstain for each director nominee Majority of votes cast (1) for each director nominee No effect 2.
-Advisory vote to approve the compensation of our named executive officers For, against or abstain Majority of votes cast No effect Ratification of the appointment of Ernst &amp; Young LLP as our independent registered public accounting firm for 2021 For, against or abstain Majority of votes cast No effect
+Proposal Voting Options Vote Required to Adopt the Proposal Effect of Abstentions Effect of Broker Non- Votes Election of each of the six director nominees named herein For, against or abstain for each director nominee Majority of votes cast (1) for each director nominee No effect No effect Advisory vote to approve the compensation of our named executive officers For, against or abstain Majority of votes cast No effect No effect Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2022 For, against or abstain Majority of votes cast No effect N/A

 (1) Our director resignation policy requires that in the event an incumbent director nominee has received less than a majority of affirmative votes in an uncontested election, the incumbent director must provide a written offer of resignation, which the Corporate Governance and Nominating Committee will consider and recommend to the Board whether to accept or reject.
-In the event that the number of director nominees exceeds the number of directors to be elected, the directors shall be elected by the plurality of the votes cast at the 2021 annual meeting.
-"Plurality of votes cast at the 2021 annual meeting."
-Plurality of votes cast at the 2021 annual meeting.
-"Plurality of votes cast at the votes at the most votes at the meeting will be elected to the Board.
+In the event that the number of director nominees exceeds the number of directors to be elected, the directors shall be elected by the plurality of the votes cast at the 2022 annual meeting.
+"Plurality of votes cast" means that the director nominee receiving the most votes at the meeting will be elected to the Board.